IBM/aspera-cli/README.erb.md

 for k in $(aslmcli ats access_key list --field=id --format=csv);do aslmcli ats access_key id $k delete;done
 ```

+## IBM Aspera Sync

+A basic plugin to start an "async" using aslmcli.
+The main advantage is the possibility
+to start from ma configuration file, using aslmcli standard options.

 ## Preview

 The preview plugin provides generation of previews for Aspera on Cloud.